-San Diego Humane Society’s Humane Law Enforcement department has two volunteer opportunities:
+San Diego Humane Society Humane Law Enforcement Volunteer Opportunities:

 Reserve Officer and Animal Rescue Reserve.